renpy/renpy/sphinx/source/testcases.rst

     or if one is provided and a suitable target is found on the screen.
     For the clauses taking the ``always`` property, that property overrides the readiness of the clause.

+.. _test-pattern:

 Patterns
 ===============

-Some clauses take a pattern, which helps positioning the mouse or locating where a clause will do something.
+Some clauses take a pattern, which helps positioning the mouse or locating where a clause will do what it does.
-The ``pattern`` property (which in the case of the string expression clause, is the string itself) takes a string which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements (typically, buttons).
+The ``pattern`` property takes a string (which in the case of the string expression clause, is the string itself) which resolves to a target found on the screen, based on the shorted match in the alt text of focusable screen elements (typically, buttons).
 The search is case-insensitive.